 Nearly 70% of married women in Timor-Leste want to delay having children or not have any more at all, yet only 22% are using any form of modern contraception.
 This is one of the lowest contraceptive prevalence rates in the Asia Pacific region.

 Since 2007 we have been one of the leading sexual and reproductive healthcare organisations in Timor-Leste.
 Our centre in Dili, contact centre, and outreach teams provide comprehensive sexual and reproductive healthcare, education, counselling and services.
-Our national youth hotline, celebrating its ninth year of operations in 2020, continues to act as a key information source for young people, with 64% of callers under 25 years old.
+Our national youth hotline, celebrating its tenth year of operations in 2021, continues to act as a key information source for young people, with 64% of callers under 25 years old.

 A strong partnership with the Timor-Leste government is critical to our success.
 Marie Stopes Timor-Leste, with longstanding support from the Australian Department of Foreign Affairs and Trade, works in close collaboration with the Ministry of Health to not only increase access to vital services, but also set quality of care standards and best practice across the national health system.